Do you have a dog that you need to become a Service Dog?

-After that, I will train the dog to pass the ADI Public Access test.
-Once the dog has passed that test, I will train the dog the specific tasks needed for you, the handler.
-Depending on the tasks it can take 3-4 months of training before placement.
+To become a service dog, your dog will need to pass a Public Access test (see below).
+I will train you and your dog to pass the a Public Access test.
+Once the dog has passed that test, I will train your dog the specific tasks it needs to perform for you.
+This will be a board and train.
+Depending on the tasks it can take 2-3 months of training.

 Common tasks for psychiatric service dogs are: Lap, Hug, Blanket, Here, Nudge, Watch my back, and Follow.
 Lap, hug and blanket are examples of deep-pressure therapy (DPT).
 Nudge is an example of disrupting anxiety or self-harming behaviors.